InfuseAI/primehub-site/docs/job-submission-tutorial-p3.md

     *Please note: we are not splitting dataset into training, validation, testing sub-datasets.
 For convenience, we are only using this dataset to tune the hyperparameters.*

 2. Select the Job Submission tab again and select same group, instance type and image.
-But this time, type the following command:
+But this time, type the following command; replace `<group name>`:

         cd /project/<group name>/